 In the end, fascination won thankfully.

-We chose to lay on top of the area where you could also see the sharks below you too.
+We chose to lay on top of the section of the tunnel where you could also see the sharks below you too.

 Call 859-815-1471 to RSVP!

 (Overnight guests must be at least 6 years old)